afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 ![Circuit design 16 inputs](./BtnMatrix16Inputs.png)

-#### Satellite circuit for potentiometers (at clutch paddles)
+### Satellite circuit for potentiometers attached to a button matrix

-The purpose of this circuit is to transform two analog potentiometers into an "on/off" switch that can be wired to a button matrix.
+The purpose of this circuit is to transform analog potentiometers into "on/off" switches that can be wired to a button matrix.
+Usefull for clutch paddles if no ADC-capable pins are available.
 Another soldered potentiometer (called "trimmer") will calibrate the position where on/off switching happens.
 Please, **follow this calibration procedure in order to minimize battery drainage**:

 1. Move the trimmer to an end where the switch is always on, no matter which position the clutch paddle is.
 2. Move and hold the clutch paddle to the desired position where it should switch on/off.